lowRISC/opentitan/hw/_index.md

 Next, we focus on all available [processor cores](#processor-cores) and provide links to their design specifications, DV documents and the DV simulation results.

-Finally, we provide the same set of information for all available [top level designs](#top-level-designs), including an additional dashboard with preliminary synthesis results for some of these designs.
+Finally, we provide the same set of information for all available [top level designs](#top-level-designs).

 ## Results of tool-flows